SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 skill; placing new Limitations or Enhancements on an existing Special Ability; moving targets; and modifying a target’s Move value.
 To move a target, the skill total has to overcome the target’s weight value.
-(Look up the target’s mass on the “Lift Diﬃculties” table on page 91.)
-The target can resist by rolling her Strength or lift and adding it to her weight diﬃculty (theoretically, she tries to make herself harder for the manipulation to grasp; resisting does not count as an action for the target character).
-If the transform total is equal to or higher than the modiﬁed manipulation diﬃculty, the character is moved.
+(Look up the target’s mass on the "Lift Difficulties" table on page 91.)
+The target can resist by rolling her Strength or lift and adding it to her weight difficulty (theoretically, she tries to make herself harder for the manipulation to grasp; resisting does not count as an action for the target character).
+If the transform total is equal to or higher than the modiﬁed manipulation difficulty, the character is moved.
 This goes for self-teleportation as well (though the character is not likely to resist).

 Designing the Manipulation